Quick Overview of Snowman Trek in Bhutan

 Day 22.
 20th Day of the Snowman Trek from Base camp to Geshe Woma:

 Time to leave the beautiful mountains, but the trek is far from over.
 The path follows the Sha Chu and descends gradually to Geshe woma at the altitude of 4,200m.
 Walking time 6-8 hours.

-The path continues following shachu for two and a half hours until the stiff climb to Sakala begins.
-Visibility along the Sakala trail is poor so one must watch the top of the ridge for guidance.
-Lunch nearby a yak herder’s camp.
-After lunch climb up to Sakala pass at the altitude 4,800m.
+After lunch climb up to Sakala pass at the altitude of 4,800m.
 Descend to the lakes and another short ascent to Wartangle pass (4,590m).
 The scenery once again is stunning with small lakes and mountain peaks.
 Camp at the altitude of 4,000m.
 Walking time 8-9 hours.

 The exciting start of the trek today is the Hotspring bath after 23 days of Trekking the Snowman.
 Your trek starts from a short half-hour climb to Juelela (4,400m).
-After the pass descend to the riverside through dense rhododendron, juniper and conifer forest.
-After the bridge a little climb to Dur Tsachu hot spring, where Guru Padmasambava is supposed to have bathed in the 8th hot spring.
+After the pass descend to the riverside through dense rhododendron, juniper, and conifer forest.
+After the bridge a little climb to Dur Tsachu hot spring, where Guru Padmasambhava is supposed to have bathed in the 8th hot spring.
 Walking time 5 hours.
 Enjoy your overnight camping at Natural Hotspring bath which will ease your body ache.